nlapier2/isoQTL/README.md

 ENSG00000188 rs745 -6.67684 2.37684e-09 0.00990099 5.81673e-06 4.23034909090909e-05
 ```

-Esentially, it is the same format, except without the header row, and with a new last column, which contains the Q value.
+Essentially, it is the same format, except without the header row, and with a new last column, which contains the Q value.
 All genes in this output are eGenes, as they have a Q value lower than the specified threshold.
 Again, for reporting p-values we recommend the Beta Permutation P-value, which is the second-to-last column here.